keymanapp/keyman/core/src/ldml/C7043_ldml.md

   applied.
 If this is 256 or above, it is a custom touch layout vkey generated by the compiler.
 - `mod`: 32-bit bitfield defined as below.
 Little endian values.
-Note that conforming to other keyman values, left versus right shift cannot be distinguished.
-Also note that `cmd` and `opt` do not match other keyman values.

 | Bit position | Meaning  | Comment                                     |
 |--------------|----------|---------------------------------------------|